mysql/mysql-utilities/doc/man/mysqldiskusage.rst

 .. option:: --format=<format>, -f<format>

-   Specify the display format.
+   Specify the output display format.
 Permitted format values are GRID, CSV, TAB, and VERTICAL, or the corresponding shortcuts G, C, T, and V.  The default is GRID.